feshchenkod/rpc-nodes/bsc/bsc.md

 ## Requirements for Ethereum network
 * memory: 48Gb
-* disk: 3Tb SSD (require periodically prune state)
+* disk: 3Tb SSD (require periodically prune state) - the size increases quickly, so you need to periodically check the remaining space.

 ## Installation
 Set in the `.env` file: